Patterson leads No. 12 Michigan past Indiana 39-14

 “They’ve got size and a lot of speed to go along with that,” Indiana coach Tom Allen said.
-“We’ve got to win some of those one-on-one matchups and they were just better than us today.”
+“But we’ve got to win some of those one-on-one match-ups.
+They were just better than us today.”

-He finished 20 of 32 with 366 yards and one interception, tied a single-game career high with his scoring passes and now has nine TD passes over the past two weeks.
-He also topped the 5,000-yard mark in his Michigan career during the game.

-And, with some help from his receivers, Patterson made it look easy.
+The Hoosiers (7-4, 4-4) weren’t the same after Ramsey appeared to take a hard shot to the midsection.
+He stayed down on the field for several minutes before walking off, returned on the next series and led the Hoosiers to their second score but never got Indiana close again.
+The Hoosiers have lost two straight since clinching their first winning season in 12 years.

+“He got hit pretty hard, but he’s a tough old kid now, so I don’t think it affected him,” Allen said.
+“If it didn’t he never said anything.
+He’s going to be fine.”

 After Scott opened the game with his 1-yard scoring run, Patterson hooked up with Ronnie Bell for a 6-yard TD pass to tie the score.
-Ramsey answered with a 1-yard TD plunge but Donovan Peoples-Jones made a spectacular, spinning 11-yard TD catch to tie it at 14.
+Donovan Peoples-Jones tied it at 14 with a spectacular, spinning 11-yard TD catch.

-“It means a lot to them to progressively improve each and every week,” Michigan coach Jim Harbaugh said.

-Patterson gave Michigan its first lead with a perfect 24-yard scoring strike to Nico Collins with 5:33 left in the first half, Quinn Nordin’s 24-yard field goal made it 24-14 and the Wolverines sealed the victory with a 76-yard TD pass from Patterson to Collins and Dylan McCaffrey’s conversion run midway through the third.
+Then Patterson gave Michigan its first lead with a perfect 24-yard scoring strike to Nico Collins with 5:33 left in the first half, Quinn Nordin’s 24-yard field goal made it 24-14 and the Wolverines sealed the victory with a 76-yard TD pass from Patterson to Collins and Dylan McCaffrey’s conversion run midway through the third.

 Collins tacked on the final score on a 19-yard catch with 1:39 left in the third to make it 39-14.
 He had six receptions for a career high 165 yards.